-POWER DISSIPATION
+SOT-223 POWER DISSIPATION

 The power dissipation of the SOT-223 is a function of the pad size.
-These can vary from the minimum pad size for soldering to the pad size given for maximum power dissipation.
-Power dissipation for a surface mount device is determined by $T{J(max)}$ , the maximum rated junction temperature of the die, $R{\theta JA}$ , the thermal resistance from the device junction to ambient; and the operating temperature, $T_A$ .
-Using the values provided on the data sheet for the SOT-223 package, $P_D$ can be calculated as follows.
+This can vary from the minimum pad size for soldering to a pad size given for maximum power dissipation.
+Power dissipation for a surface mount device is determined by $T{J(max)}$, the maximum rated junction temperature of the die, $R{\theta JA}$, the thermal resistance from the device junction to ambient, and the operating temperature, T_A .
+Using the values provided on the data sheet for the SOT-223 package, P_D can be calculated as follows: